 Linda Van Ingen, Director

 An introductory course sets the tone for investigation by surveying women's roles, images, and contributions found in historical and contemporary society.
-Students can then choose specifically-designated women's and gender studies courses which will be useful in their major fields of study.
-These courses developed within several departments enhance the students' liberal arts education by addressing the theoretical and practical use of women's and gender studies related to their particular subject areas.
+Students can then choose specifically-designated women's studies courses which will be useful in their major fields of study.
+These courses developed within several departments enhance the students' liberal arts education by addressing the theoretical and practical use of women's studies related to their particular subject areas.

 Students in pre-law, pre-medicine, business, counseling, science, social science, the arts, education, and the humanities will benefit from this minor since it informs, challenges and directs men and women students toward a more equitable assessment of society.

 The Women's Study minor program consists of 24 hours of designated Women's Studies courses: 6 required hours and 18 elective hours to be taken in at least two different departments.

 Courses with the prefix WSTD are offered by the Women's Studies Program.Linda Van Ingen, Director